rockset/rockset-js/packages/cli/README.md

 ## `rock project:delete`

-Delete query lambdas from the project.
+Delete all query lambdas from the project.

 ```
 USAGE